Shubham-Kumar-2000/protocol-registry/README.md

 // Above will run tester.js when testproto://** is called as
 // node .../tester.js testproto://**
 // you can further parse the url to run in different modes
-// As overide is not passed true it will throw an error is protocol already exists
+// As override is not passed true it will throw an error is protocol already exists

 ProtocolRegistry.register(
   {